-- High quality texts are used to challenge, enthuse and engage children. - Core texts using the Talk programme which staff have been trained to use from Lancashire English consultants. - There is a clear progression in the teaching of writing which includes the familiarisation of the text type through reading, the identification of structure and language features, modelled writing, shared writing, supported composition, guided writing and independent writing (see further explanation below). - Progression of teaching writing includes exploring features, planning, drafting, assessing and editing. - A form of modelled or shared and guided writing should take place in every session. - Use Lancashire National Curriculum Support Materials to provide meaningful writing experiences through contexts. - Use of drama in English sessions following the Lancashire National Curriculum Support Materials to improve speaking and listening skills and build confidence and self-esteem.
+- High quality texts are used to challenge, enthuse and engage children. - Core texts, where possible, link to the Lancashire National Curriculum Support Materials to enhance learning. - There is a clear progression in the teaching of writing which includes the familiarisation of the text type through reading, the identification of structure and language features, modelled writing, shared writing, supported composition, guided writing and independent writing (see further explanation below). - Progression of teaching writing includes exploring features, planning, drafting, assessing and editing. - A form of modelled or shared and guided writing should take place in every session. - Use Lancashire National Curriculum Support Materials to provide meaningful writing experiences through contexts. - Use of drama in English sessions following the Lancashire National Curriculum Support Materials to improve speaking and listening skills and build confidence and self-esteem.